Audio-Solutions/pulse-visualizer/README.md

 ## Acknowledgments

+- [MiniMeters](https://minimeters.app/) for inspiration in audio visualization design
 - SDL2 for cross-platform graphics and input
 - PulseAudio for audio capture
 - FFTW for fast Fourier transforms